benthayer/git-gud/README.md

 git clone https://github.com/bthayer2365/git-gud
 cd git-gud
-python --version # Must say Python 3, any minor version python -m pip install -e . # Installs in edit mode so we can change files without needing to reinstall cd .. mkdir test cd test
+python --version # Must say Python 3, any minor version python -m pip install -e . # NB: Do not overlook the `.` after the -e option!
+Installs in edit mode so we can change files without needing to reinstall cd .. mkdir test cd test